-What makes the subject so tough to grasp is the fact that the assets we possess seem to come from different stages of development and are often contradictory or simply incompatible.
-Unlike the study of the Pokemon index, the framework of data – the move index list – changes its structure significantly between its iterations.
+What makes the subject so tough to grasp is the fact that the files that we are looking at come from different stages of development, and are often contradictory or simply incompatible with each other.
+Unlike the study of the Pokémon index, the framework of data – the move index list – changes its structure significantly between its iterations.

 Additionally, since the data lists we have are from different periods of development, they do not directly correlate with each other, meaning that strict investigation into the data structure must be done to determine – or even just guess – the conclusions that we can draw.

-From the same folder: Move Names V2.txt – supposedly from a later build, a much more concise list that, according to our assumptions, presents only the differences between the said build and the list from the final game.
+EFF_TBL.DMG aka Move Names V2.txt – supposedly from a later date as WAZA_TBL, this is a much more concise list that, according to our assumptions, presents only the differences between the said build and the list from the final game.
 The move names are again in Japanese, translated if needed.

-The seemingly earliest move index list is relatively short, and is the least organized.
+The seemingly earliest version of the move index list is relatively short, and is the least organized.
 Duplicate moves and cut-out deletions are rampant throughout, with huge gaps in between single entries.

 It starts up with fairly simple physical fighting moves like Pound, Punch, and Mega Kick; at this point, Game Freak was at the beginning of figuring out how these monsters would fight and what kind of abilities they could possess.
 Next, there are the three elemental punches, probably relating to Magmar, Woo/Jynx, and Electabuzz.
 This point seems to correlate with the beginning of Period 2, where monsters with strict elemental types started to be introduced.
 Then it reverts back to physical moves, albeit with more variation; moves that use other body parts, like Scratch and Slash for claws and Guillotine/Vicegrip for pincers.